 When parents have an attitude of disregard toward their children’s mistakes, become distant or cold toward their them for making mistakes, or expect them to realize their mistakes on their own, they hinder their growth.

 Oftentimes, children don’t even know what mistakes they’ve made.
 As a result, they may be unable to understand why their parents are angry, upset, or distant and will not acquire the knowledge and skills needed to improve.

 So what are some of the harmful effects that may result from using these methods in disciplining your children?

 A loss of confidence

-Since these methods are used to make children fearful, in time, children may completely lose their self-confidence and become susceptible to developing negative or unhealthy interpersonal relationships.
+Since these methods are used to make children fearful, in time, they may completely lose their self-confidence and become susceptible to developing negative or unhealthy interpersonal relationships.

-When parents use incorrect methods to discipline their children, the children are harmed both spiritually and psychologically.
+When parents use incorrect methods to discipline their children, they are harmed both spiritually and psychologically.
 Coupled with the long shadow of the parents, a child’s state may decline to the point that they eventually develop depression or other psychological issues.

 So what are some effective methods of discipline that a parent can employ?